 \section{RESULTS}

-We first qualitatively demonstrate out-of-plane bending for the robot.
-We actuate each of the three bending tendons in a coordinated fashion, causing the robot to bend in a 3D circular arc (see Fig.~\ref{fig:large-circle}).

-In Fig.~\ref{fig:overview}b we show the gripper grasping a small piece of tissue paper, having externally actuated the gripper tendon and a bending tendon on the robot.
+We qualitatively demonstrate out-of-plane bending of the wrist and use of the gripper.
+Actuating each of the three bending tendons in a coordinated fashion causes the wrist to bend in a 3D circular arc (Fig.~\ref{fig:large-circle}).
+In Fig.~\ref{fig:overview}b we show grasping of a piece of tissue paper having externally actuated both the gripper tendon and a bending tendon.

-We next quantitatively characterize the robot's ability to bend in each of its orthogonal axes as a function of tendon displacement.
-In this experiment, we printed the backbone structure (without the gripper) with four bending tendons, located on the robot such that there were two tendons, antagonistically placed in both of the robot's primary axes.
-We placed the robot in front of a grid printed with 1mm~x~1mm cells to optically measure bend angle through a stereo microscope.
+We next quantitatively characterize the wrist's ability to bend in each of its orthogonal axes as a function of tendon displacement.
+In this experiment, we printed the wrist structure (without the gripper) with four bending tendons, located on the wrist such that there were two tendons antagonistically placed in both of the wrist's primary axes.
+We placed the wrist in front of a grid printed with 1\,mm~x~1\,mm cells to optically measure bend angle through a stereo microscope.

-For each of the two axes we actuated one of the bending tendons, measuring tendon displacement (via actuator encoders) and bend angle.
-We actuated the robot until the bend angle was 90 degrees or more.
-Note that this was an artificially imposed limit and the robot could be actuated further.
-We then released the tension on the tendon, measuring forward displacement of the actuator until we had returned to the initial displacement length.
-Next we actuated the appropriate antagonistic tendon to bend the robot in the opposite direction in plane repeating the measurements as described above.
-In Fig.~\ref{fig:large-bends} we show overlaid images of the robot bending in both directions for both axes, and include a hysteresis curve for each axis quantifying bend angle to displacement.
-We achieve $>$90 degree bending in all four directions.
+For each of the two axes we actuated one of the bending tendons, measuring tendon displacement (via actuator encoders) and bend angle until the angle was 90\textdegree{} or more.
+Note that this was an artificially imposed limit and the wrist could be actuated further.
+We then released the tendon tension, measuring forward displacement of the actuator until we had returned to the initial displacement length.
+Next we actuated the appropriate antagonistic tendon to bend the wrist in the opposite direction in plane repeating the measurements as described above.
+In Fig.~\ref{fig:large-bends} we show overlaid images of the wrist bending in both directions for both axes.
+We include a hysteresis curve for each bending axis quantifying bend angle versus the displacement of the two tendons in the bending plane ($\Delta \textrm{L}_1$ and $\Delta \textrm{L}_2$).
+We achieve $>$90\textdegree{} bending in all four directions.